 - -The clasps that wrap around healthy abutment teeth can increase the build up of plaque. - -The plaque can cause caries - -There is an increase of Strep.
-Mutans in RPD wearers
+Mutans in RPD wearers - Root caries is 2.6 times as likely to be present in RPD wearers

-- What can the provider do to intervene? - -Motivate patient to maintain good oral hygiene - -Give verbal and written oral hygiene instructions - -See patient regularly for recalls
+What can the provider do to intervene?

+- -Motivate patient to maintain good oral hygiene - -Give verbal and written oral hygiene instructions - -See patient regularly for recalls